-- Metadata helps organise and maintain an organisation's investment in data and provides information about an organisation's data holdings in catalogue form - Coordinated metadata development avoids duplication of effort by ensuring the organisation is aware of the existence of data sets - Users can locate all available geospatial and associated data relevant to an area of interest - Collection of metadata builds upon and enhances the data management procedures of the geospatial community - Reporting of descriptive metadata promotes the availability of geospatial data beyond the traditional geospatial community - Data providers are able to advertise and promote the availability of their data and potentially link to on line services (e.g. text reports, images, web mapping and e-commerce) that relate to their specific data sets
+- Metadata helps organise and maintain an organisation's investment in data and provides information about an organisation's data holdings in catalogue form - Coordinated metadata development avoids duplication of effort by ensuring the organisation is aware of the existence of data sets - Users can locate all available geospatial and associated data relevant to an area of interest - Collection of metadata builds upon and enhances the data management procedures of the geospatial community - Reporting of descriptive metadata promotes the availability of geospatial data beyond the traditional geospatial community - Data providers are able to advertise and promote the availability of their data and potentially link to on line services (e.g. text reports, images, web mapping and ecommerce) that relate to their specific data sets

 A number of studies have established that although the value of geospatial data is recognised by both government and society, the effective use of geospatial data is inhibited by poor knowledge of the existence of data, poorly documented information about the data sets, and data inconsistencies.
 Once created, geospatial data can be used by multiple software systems for different purposes.
 Given the dynamic nature of geospatial data in a networked environment, metadata is therefore an essential requirement for locating and evaluating available data.
 Metadata can help the concerned citizen, the city planner, the graduate student in geography, or the forest manager find and use geospatial data, but they also benefit the primary creator of the data by maintaining the value of the data and assuring their continued use over a span of years.
 Over thirty years ago, humans landed on the Moon.
-Data from that era are still being used today, and it is reasonable to assume that today's geospatial data could still be used in the year 2020 and beyond to study climate change, ecosystems, and other natural processes.
-Metadata standards will increase the value of such data by facilitating data sharing through time and space.
+Data from that era are still being used today, and it is reasonable to assume that today's geospatial data standards will increase the value of such data by facilitating data sharing through time and space.
 So when a manager launches a new project, investing a small amount of time and resources at the beginning may pay dividends in the future.